VillagerUnknown/GraveyardsAndGhosts/README.md

 Inspired by MMORPG's, this mod adds graveyards to the world generation and changes the respawn system so that players become ghosts when they die and respawn at the nearest graveyard.

-* By default, Players join the world as Ghosts.
+* Players can join the world as Ghosts.
 This can be changed in the settings.
+(Players used to start as ghosts in v1.0.0)
 * Ghosts can respawn at their last death location or any Resurrection Statue (Graveyard).
 * Graveyards generate in the Overworld and End dimensions.
 * Beds no longer act as spawn points but still pass the night.
 * Respawn anchors still work in the Nether.